 I began implementing these techniques as I started working in private practice in 1997, based out of Cedars Sinai Medical Center, Century City Medical Center, and Hollywood Presbyterian Medical Center.
 At the latter two hospitals in Century City and in Hollywood, I established and directed multidisciplinary breast cancer treatment centers.
 Our Breast Centers were providing state of the art care utilizing techniques such as Intraoperative Lymphatic Mapping and Sentinel Lymph Node Dissection, while also being involved in the care of indigent, uninsured, and underinsured women by providing free breast cancer screenings, early detection, and treatment under BCEDP (Breast Cancer Early Detection Program) and BCTF (Breast Cancer Treatment Fund) programs.

-At Century City, I was also involved with treatment of the primary and metastatic tumors of the liver using resection, as well as new, evolving therapies such as Cryoablation and Radiofrequency Ablation (Link to liver video).
+At Century City, I was also involved with treatment of the primary and metastatic tumors of the liver using resection, as well as new, evolving therapies such as Cryoablation and Radiofrequency Ablation.
 I was also using these techniques while I was teaching surgical oncology at City of Hope Cancer Center and at UCLA Center for Health Sciences.
-(Video of interview with Arjoyan and Karlubian?)

 Weight Loss Surgery